abeljoseph/data_structures/README.md

 # data_structures
 Implementation of data structures in Python.
-Data structures are implemented using Python's built-in lists, or linked lists.
+Data structures are implemented using Python's built-in lists, or linked lists implemented from scratch.